"A Shepherd They Withheld"

 "When he [Amenhotep II ] was eighteen years of age he was already an expert in all the art of Mont, the god of War."k

-If Amenhotep II's mummy has been correctly identified (and that is a big if), then he was the tallest of all the New Kingdom Pharaohs.
+If Amenhotep II's mummy has been correctly identified, then he was the tallest of all the New Kingdom Pharaohs.
 However, the Bible indicates that he was by no means the most manly.
 If fact, the Bible reveals that the overdone inscriptions of Amenhotep II made after his much belated election as crown prince were indeed propaganda to overcome his perceived inferiority relative to his elder brother in this succession criterion.

 Jacob no sooner "crossed the River" Euphrates and out of Laban's land when his worried mind turned to appeasing his wrathful brother Esau.
 He decided to send messengers "ahead" to Esau in the land of Seir, the country of Edom.
 Shamash-Edom was on the north side of the Euphrates, and Seir is also considered to be in NW Mesopotamia.
 Therefore, the location of the Seir mentioned here may be the Edom ("Red Land") of Lower Egypt.
 After the "summit meeting" with Thutmose III, Esau went "back" to Seir (Genesis 33).
 Only after Jacob became Pharaoh did Esau "separate" from him and go to the Seir in Mesopotamia (see Genesis 36).
 However, it must be said that the Bible's sense of direction in this passage is confusing.
 Possibly, Jacob and Esau were both biding their time in Aram prior to being summoned to Palestine, and Esau subsequently returned to NW Mesopotamia to take a lesser throne.